ssfsx17/ffpnp/Jobs/Astrologian.md

 | 8 |
 | 9 |
 | 10 | Prestige Job Title: Sharlayan Astrologian
+|    | Job Support: Astronomy and Astrology Are Two Different Things - For your weapon damage and ability effects, you can swap Intellect and Spirit.
 | 11 |
 | 12 |
 | 13 |